zhenye234/xcodec/README.md

 # Inference

-To run inference, first Download the model and config from hugging face.
+To run inference, first download the model and config from hugging face.

 ```bash
 python inference.py